fluxcd/flux/site/faq.md

    commits

- * `--sync-interval`, which controls how often it will apply what's in git, to the cluster, absent changes.
+ * `--sync-interval`, which controls how often it will apply what's in git, to the cluster, absent new commits.

 Both of these have five minutes as the default.
-If there are new commits, then it will run a sync then and there, so in practice syncs happen more often than `--sync-interval`.
+When there are new commits, it will run a sync then and there, so in practice syncs happen more often than `--sync-interval`.

 If you want to be more responsive to new commits, then give a shorter